 Table of contents

-That’s when I discovered StreamFab Max Downloader.
-It is a tool that lets you download movies and shows from HBO Max (now just Max) directly to your Mac or Windows PC in high quality, without expiration limits, and even without ads.
+That’s when I discovered StreamFab HBO Max Downloader.
+It is a desktop tool that lets you extract movies and shows from HBO Max directly to your local drive as standard MP4 or MKV files, completely freeing them from the official app's DRM expiration limits and protecting them against sudden platform purges.

 |